 The Transportation Utility Fee (TUF) pays for needed street maintenance and repairs to help keep City streets well maintained.
 It also provides limited funding for pedestrian and bicycle infrastructure improvements projects.

 The TUF is based on the estimated number of roadway trips generated by a property.
 For residential customers, the amount of trips is the same for each dwelling unit and the fee is a flat rate per dwelling unit.
 For non-residential customers, the use of the property determines the trip generation rate which, in turn, determines which of the seven non-residential billing rates the property receives.
 For most properties, the fee is determined by multiplying the square footage of the structures by the appropriate billing rate.

-These charges fund the costs involved with treating and delivering drinking water.
+These water rates fund the costs involved with treating and delivering drinking water.
 Costs include the construction, operation, and maintenance of the City of Hillsboro’s water system.
 Water rates are set by the City of Hillsboro Utilities Commission.

 Fixed Charge: All customers pay the fixed charge.
 The charge invests in Hillsboro’s water system and infrastructure, and ensures delivery of water to customers for their use.
 The fixed charge does not include the amount of water used by the customer.